OriPekelman/symfony-docs/cookbook/deployment/platformsh.rst

     # Hack.
     ini_set('session.save_path', '/tmp/sessions');

-Make sure this file is listed in your *imports*:
+You should modify your configuration file (at app/config/config.yml) and import app/config/parameters_platform.php  thusly.. in the *imports* section:

 .. code-block:: yaml